dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 ### Remove the `dotnet-core-uninstall` tool

-Remove the downloaded single executable `dotnet-core-uninstall.exe` from the directory where it was installed.
+Delete the downloaded single executable `dotnet-core-uninstall.exe` from the directory where it was installed.